reactjs/react.dev/src/content/learn/synchronizing-with-effects.md

 <Intro>

-Some components need to synchronize with external systems.
-For example, you might want to control a non-React component based on the React state, set up a server connection, or send an analytics log when a component appears on the screen. *Effects* let you run some code after rendering so that you can synchronize your component with some system outside of React.
+Some Components need to synchronize with external systems.
+For example, you might want to control a non-React Component based on the React state, set up a server connection, or send an analytics log when a Component appears on the screen. *Effects* let you run some code after rendering so that you can synchronize your Component with some system outside of React.

 </Intro>